-We have agreed to register with the SEC shares of our common stock $\ensuremath{\mathsf{N}}$ beneficially owned by certain of our selling shareholders and 1,940,994 additional shares issuable in the future pursuant to the Earnout Agreement dated as of June 13, 2003 among the stockholders of Viewpoint International, Inc. and us, upon achievement of certain milestones by our Tommy Bahama Group.
+Pursuant to a registration rights agreement dated as of June 13, 2003, among the selling shareholders and us, we have agreed to register with the SEC 776,400 shares of our common stock beneficially owned by the selling shareholders and 1,940,994 additional shares issuable in the future pursuant to an earnout agreement dated as of June 13, 2003 among the stockholders of Viewpoint International, Inc. and us, upon achievement of certain milestones by our Tommy Bahama Group.
 All shares being offered by this prospectus were received (or will be received) in connection with our acquisition of Viewpoint International, Inc. (now the Tommy Bahama Group) from the selling shareholders.
 Pursuant to the earnout agreement, the selling shareholders may receive up to \$12.5 million from us in each of the next four years.
 They can opt to receive up to half of their annual earnout payment in shares of common stock (valued at \$12.88 per share) in each of the first two years.
 Oxford has the right to pay up to half of the annual earnout payment in shares of common stock (valued at the then current market price of the common stock) in each of the four years (in the first two years, only to the extent that the selling shareholders have not opted to receive shares of common stock).
 For purposes of this offering, we have assumed that the selling shareholders will opt for the full amount of common stock to which they are entitled during each of the first two years.
 In addition, we have included additional shares with respect to the final two years of the earnout period, assuming that they are issued at a price of \$12.88 per share.
-If we issue more than the number of shares covered by this prospectus (which would occur if the common stock was trading below \$12.88 per share and we opted to pay a sufficient portion of the third and fourth year earnout payments in shares of our common stock), we will be required to file a post-effective amendment to the registration statement relating to this offering or to file a new registration statement.
+If we issue more than the number of shares covered by this prospectus (which would occur if the common stock was trading below \$12.88 per share and we opted to pay a sufficient portion of the third and fourth year earnout payments in shares of our common stock), we will be required to file a new registration statement.